xioustic/CSharp-Fundamentals-with-Visual-Studio-2015/README.md

             ```

 - Properties
-    + A property can be created within a class by making it a public variable with body containing get and set bodies. get and set can be declared without bodies to use the default get and set methods.
+    + A property can be created within a class by making it a public variable with body containing get and set bodies. get and set can be declared without bodies to use the default get and set methods. get or set can be excluded to not implement them.
 Example:

         ``` c#
         public class Person